-The best way to reach me is to drop by and see me (yes if my door is open I am available, if it is closed it usually means I am not there, but by all means try knocking).
+The best way to reach me is to drop by and see me (if my door is open I am available, if it is closed it usually means I am not there, but by all means try knocking).
 I prefer to meet with you in person to answer your questions.
 Hence why I have an open door policy.
 Alternatively come by during my formal office hours.
-I encourage you to ask questions about the course material (lecture of lab) in class, in lab or in my office, Feel free to drop by to discuss other issues related to your education.
+I encourage you to ask questions about the course material (lecture of lab) in class, in lab or in my office, feel free to drop by to discuss other issues related to your education.
 If you wish to see me at a specific time outside of office hours then it is best to email me the request for an appointment.
 I will respond within the day.

 I will answer emails when I am on campus.
 I am on campus generally Monday through Friday.
 If you send me emails on the weekend, you may not get a response until the following Monday.
-Please use U of T account for email (I will not answer emails from non-U OF T accounts) and please indicate the course in the subject heading as I teach 4 courses in the summer.
+Please use U of T account for email and please do not ue the email function in Quercus.
+(I will not answer emails from non-U OF T accounts) and please indicate the course in the subject heading

-• General announcements and any material needed for the course will be posted on blackboard.
+General announcements and any material needed for the course will be posted on Quercus.